Searinox/ScryptCalc/README.md

 It is also possible to clear the password field as soon as computation begins if the option is checked.

+The application will flash the taskbar when it is done computing, so it can be tabbed away from or minimized while waiting for the result.

 In addition, a file named "config.txt" can be placed in the application folder containing saved parameters in this example format:

 ```